jfpanchi/jfpanchi/README.md

 ## 🎓 About me

 <div align="justify">
-Software Engineer, with experience in <b>web systems</b> management and development, <b>cybersecurity</b> enthusiast.
+Software Engineer 👨‍🎓, with experience in <b>web systems</b> management and development, <b>cybersecurity</b> enthusiast.
 I define myself as a person passionate about <b>creativity</b> and innovation, with a deep interest in creating exceptional and reliable <b>user experiences</b>.
 I am committed to the constant process of <b>self-learning</b> and continuous improvement of my skills.
 My main motivation is to contribute to the cause of supporting and <b>serving</b> others.
 </div>

-## 💻 Web Developer
+## 💻 Web developer

 <img align='right' src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" width="230">
 <div align="left">